ChaitnaMankala/JPMorgan-Chase-Financial-Analysis-and-Forecasting-/README.md

 - **Word Cloud Visualization**: Highlighting dominant terms in MD&A for 3-year intervals.
 - **Financial Ratio Analysis**: Including current ratio, ROA, ROE, debt-to-equity, EPS, and more.
 - **Forecasting**: 5-year forward projections (2024–2028) using linear regression models.

-Prof. Manlu Liu — Rochester Institute of Technology (RIT)

----

-Feel free to ⭐ the repository if you find it helpful or insightful!